saromleang/docker-gamess/README.md

    You should see:

    <pre><strong>REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE</strong>
-docker-gamess       public-atlas        xxxxxxxxxxxx        About an hour ago   630 MB</pre>
+docker-gamess       public        xxxxxxxxxxxx        About an hour ago   630 MB</pre>

 **Usage:**